leandroperini/thinksurance/README.md

     docker-compose up -d
 ```

-After Docker is done creating the containers that's required to download all dependencies, setup the database and create
+After Docker is done creating the containers, that's required to download all dependencies, setup the database and create
 the dummy data.

 ```